rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   ![API Image](/images/sw_relat.png)<br>&nbsp;
   <br>

-  <b>Query Intent:</b> Get software that is manufactured by Oracle and return manufactuer, product name, version, releasea, and edition.br>
+  <b>Query Intent:</b> Get software that is manufactured by Oracle and return the manufactuer, product name, version, releasea, and edition.br>

     * The start node is manufacturer.<br>
     * Use MATCH to select the `MANUFACTURER` node and then connect to the software product, software version,     software version, software release, and software    edition by using relationships as shown in the following   query:<br>
-      Note the relatioship directions in the node graph.
+    Note the relationship directions in the node graph.
     ![API Image](/images/relat_overview.png)<br>&nbsp;
     * Return data by using the aliases in that are assigned to the nodes in the MATCH statement.<br>
     * .<br>